ocelot-cloud/docs/content/docs/ocelot-cloud/backups.md

 {{< /alert >}}

 By default, only local backups are created on the same device as Ocelot-Cloud.
 On the Settings page you can enable additional remote backups.

+Note that restoring ocelotcloud / postgres only restores the metadata of the apps, not the persistent storage of the apps.
+This means, for example, that if you want to do a full restore to a new device using a remote backup repository, you must first restore the backup of the ocelotcloud / postgres app, and then restore the backups of each app that you need.